cased/try-shell/examples/kubernetes/README.md

 ### Prerequisites

-- `kubectl` access to a Kubernetes cluster that can either provide public access to a service (via a Service Load Balancer or Ingress Controller) or private access to a Service with self-managed TLS.
+- `kubectl` access to the Kubernetes cluster you'd like to deploy Cased Shell to.
-- Access to the settings tab of Cased Shell instance with a 'hostname' of `localhost:NNNN`. (e.g. https://app.cased.com/shell/programs/shell_EXAMPLE/settings) with Certificate Authentication enabled.
+- Access to the settings tab of Cased Shell instance with a 'hostname' of `localhost:NNNN` where `NNNN` is a free local port like `8899` (e.g. https://app.cased.com/shell/programs/shell_EXAMPLE/settings).

 ## Summary

 The example in this directory deploys Cased Shell and an internally-accessible SSH server to your Kubernetes cluster.
 The container running the SSH server is granted admin access to the Kubernetes cluster, and is configured to allow access from any connection using the Certificate Authority member of your SSO organization.
-Access to the demo install of Cased Shell is facilitated using `kubectl port-forward`.
+Access to the web interface is facilitated using `kubectl port-forward`.

 ## Deploying